At the risk of making too obvious a pun, I’m delighted that Spring has sprung.

 Simply, this alignment means UKWIR will keep our focus on crucial research to address our Big Questions and Spring will engage with nearer to market innovations and help deliver them into the industry.

-This will create a much strong sense of purpose for the whole water sector –
+This will create a much stronger sense of purpose for the whole water sector –

 moving away from a fragmented approach to innovation, making us more efficient and creating a true collaborative culture.